anotheri/cleverstack-visualCaptcha-demo/article.md

 npm install --save visualcaptcha
 ```

-As well we need a `client-sessions` module for visualCaptcha initialising, run next command to install it:
+As well we need a `client-sessions` module for visualCaptcha initialising, run the next command to install it:

 ```bash
 npm install --save client-sessions
 ```

-#### 2. Adding session support to application
+#### 2. Add session support to application

 In previous step we have installed `client-sessions` npm module.
-And now we should initialise it correct into `backend/index.js` file.
-First of all add next line  in top of file to require module:
+And now we need to initialise it correct into `backend/index.js` file.
+First of all add next line on top of the file to require this module:

 ```javasctipt
 var sessions = require( 'client-sessions' );
 ```

-Then we need to add next code into `env.app.configure(function() { /* ... */ });` for initialisation the sessions:
+Then we need to add next code into `env.app.configure(function() { /* ... */ });` callback function to initialise the sessions:

 ```
 // Configure the app before routes env.app.configure(function() {